npmitchell/tubular/docs/_sources/index.rst.txt

 	git clone https://github.com/alecjacobson/gptoolbox.git

+Now that you've downloaded gptoolbox, check that you have CMake installed, since this does not come preinstalled on Mac OSX or Windows machines.
+To install CMake, follow the instructions here https://cmake.org/install/.
+Installation can take ~20 minutes.
-Now that you've downloaded gptoolbox, go into the mex folder and compile
+Then go into the mex folder and compile gptoolbox:

 	cd gptoolbox